Module evaluation at City

 - The module overall - for instance, the module content and organisation.
 What did you enjoy most?
 What could be improved?

-You can find further information about the new system in our frequently asked questions and answers below.
+You can find further information about module evaluations in our frequently asked questions and answers below.

 Providing constructive feedback

 We really value your views at City and would encourage you to provide constructive feedback about your modules.

 Helpful comments and ideas from students are fed into planning our programmes and help to make real changes that benefit you and future students following in your footsteps.